 Oral appliances are regularly recommended by Drs.
-Robert Neighbors and Brian Herod.
+Neighbors and Herod.
 Each type of appliance is custom-made and fitted to ensure it serves its core purpose.
 Call our Midlothian, VA practice to learn more about the ways oral appliances can help you achieve your oral health and smile goals.

 Common Types of Oral Appliances